 When business owners try to sell their business sometimes, they try to do it without the help of a Business Broker or M&A Firm.
 If you are selling your business to your children or a close family member, then you don’t need a business broker.
 It’s best just to use an experienced attorney.

 If you aren’t selling your company to a family member, this article will discuss some of the problems that can occur when you are selling your business yourself.
 Sometimes business owners get approached by a potential buyer, and other times, business owners will try to actively market the business themselves by contacting buyers.
-Selling your business Problems Selling Business Yourselfyourself can work out if everything goes smoothly, however, in most cases, this doesn’t happen, and problems occur.
+Selling your business yourself can work out if everything goes smoothly, however, in most cases, this doesn’t happen, and problems occur.
 The first problem area we’ll discuss is confidentiality.

 1. Employees or Customers can find out that your business is for sale